vgan/vgan.github.io/README.md

 Char RNN Tensorflow 2 neural network trained on the Stith Thompson Folk Motif Index.

 ## [Generative Songs for SonicPi](https://github.com/vgan/SonicPi_Songs)
 Just a couple of generative songs I wrote to play with SonicPi.
-One is Krautrock influenced and the other is and endless Take 5 drum solo.
+One is Krautrock influenced and the other is an endless Take 5 drum solo.